What is Network Address Translation?

 Benefits of Network Address Translation

-• IP Conservation: By allowing multiple devices to share a single public IP address, NAT helps conserve the limited pool of available IP addresses.
+• Conservation: It helps conserve the limited pool of public IPv4 addresses.

 Types of Network Address Translation

-• Static NAT: Maps a single private IP address to a single public IP address.
+• Static: Maps a single private IP address to a single public IP address in a one-to-one relationship, which is useful for devices like web servers that need consistent external access.

-• Dynamic NAT: Maps a private IP address to a public IP address from a pool of available addresses.
+• Dynamic: Maps a private IP address to a public IP address from a pool of available addresses.
+The specific public IP used can change with each new session.

-• Port Address Translation (PAT): Allows multiple devices to share a single public IP address by using different ports.
+• Overload: Also known as Port Address Translation (PAT), this maps multiple private IP addresses to a single public IP address by using different port numbers to track connections.

 Network Address Translation vs. Port Address Translation